kubeflow/website/content/en/docs/pipelines/installation/overview.md

 Release Schedule
 : Kubeflow Pipelines Standalone is available for every Kubeflow Pipelines release.
-You will have access to latest features.
+You will have access to the latest features.

 Upgrade Support (**Beta**)
 : [Upgrading Kubeflow Pipelines Standalone](/docs/pipelines/installation/standalone-deployment/#upgrading-kubeflow-pipelines) introduces how to upgrade